 Macroeconomic data in March has showed that the risk of an economic hard landing in the US has diminished.
 However, inflation is proving more stubborn, particularly in services and wages.
-In Europe, it seems like the weakest period for growth is behind us, with first quarter GDP growth in the eurozone and the UK likely to be modestly positive.
+In Europe, it seems like the weakest period for growth is behind us, with first-quarter GDP growth in the eurozone and the UK likely to be modestly positive.
 Meanwhile, eurozone inflation is now close to the ECB's target level.

 That said, we still expect to see volatility in the coming months as expectations change around the timing and magnitude of interest rate cuts.
 Market dynamics remain relatively positive, and we believe there will be a tailwind of investment into risk assets this year, given the higher rate environment and the reinvestment risk investors will face once the interest rate cuts that have been priced in start to materialise.

-Despite some single name volatility, we remain cautiously optimistic on the outlook for investment grade markets and believe credit spreads have the potential to tighten a little more, given the benign current macro backdrop.
-Having said that, we are wary of overly optimistic valuations, particularly as the macroeconomic picture is far from clear.
+Despite some single-name volatility in the high yield market in March, we remain cautiously optimistic about the outlook for the asset class and believe credit spreads have the potential to tighten a little more, given the current benign macroeconomic backdrop.